adrian-enspired/observable/README.md

 events and event groups
 -----------------------

 `observable` supports subscriptions/notifications on named events.
 Event names are dot-delimited strings; a trailing dot will also match all sub-names.
-The default event is "`*`" —meaning "every|any event" _(this is the "normal" usage that the SPL interfaces intended)_.
+The default event is "`all`" —meaning "every|any event" _(this is analagous to the "normal" usage that the SPL interfaces intended)_.
 Observe (no pun intended):

     <?php
       # this code...                                 # subscribes observer to...